 Mary Emma believes in cultivating an attitude of service, in both her career and in her community.
 Clients appreciate her dedication to their interests and her pragmatic, implementation-oriented advice.
 She doesn’t just tell clients what to do, she helps them figure out the best way to do it—developing practical strategies that allow them to accomplish their objectives as expeditiously, effectively, and economically as possible.
 Combining dedication and good judgment with creative thinking and decades of experience, she is able to offer service-centered, value-added representation to every client she represents.

-Ms. Karam's wide range of experience gives her a unique ability to advise on the multiple aspects of the contracting process, including issues related to the employer, member, plan, managed care organizations, third-party administrator, broker, and regulatory oversight.
-Her diverse background also enables her to provide invaluable assistance in the sale or transfer of health care entities and provider networks, as well as the formation of Accountable Care Organizations (ACOs), integrated delivery systems, clinically integrated networks, and various health care models.
+Mary Emma’s wide range of experience gives her a unique ability to advise providers on the multiple aspects of the managed care contracting process.
+In her decades-long healthcare practice, she has negotiated, drafted, and defended contracts in all phases of the healthcare system from creation of the initial admission document to final audit of the claim.
+Her diverse background in healthcare, corporate transactions, and litigation enables her to provide invaluable assistance in the sale or transfer of healthcare entities and provider networks, as well as advising Accountable Care Organizations (ACOs) and working with integrated delivery systems, clinically integrated networks, narrow networks, and various healthcare models.

 Outside General Counsel